Assoc. Prof. Dipl.-Ing. Francesco Moscato, PhD

 - Isolated-heart setup

-Francesco Moscato is currently employed as an Assistant Professor at the Center for Medical Physics and Biomedical Engineering, Medical University of Vienna (Austria).
+Francesco Moscato is currently employed as an Associate Professor at the Center for Medical Physics and Biomedical Engineering, Medical University of Vienna (Austria).

 He studied at the Dept. of Mechanical Engineering of the University of Calabria, Rende (Italy) and graduated in 2004 with distinction.
 For his master thesis he spent six months at the Dept. of Informatics, Systems and Production, University of Tor Vergata, Rome (Italy) working on cardiovascular hydraulic simulators, their characterization and control.
 In 2008 he received the PhD with distinction at the Dept. of Mechanical Engineering of the University of Calabria, Rende (Italy).
 He spent for his doctoral studies 13 months at the (former) Center for Biomedical Engineering and Physics, Medical University of Vienna (Austria).
 His dissertation focused on the interaction between the cardiovascular system and rotary blood pumps, both in numerical simulations and in animal experiments.
 This work was awarded in 2008 with the Young Researcher Scholarship of the International Society for Rotary Blood Pumps.